ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

 .. note::
     If ``malware`` is set to ``true``, then the ``password`` field will be required

-To upload the contents of a Document to ThreatConnect or update the contents of an existing Document in ThreatConnect, see the `Upload a Document or Report <#upload-a-document-or-report>`_ and `Update a Document or Report <#update-a-document-or-report>`_ sections, respectively.
+To upload the contents of a Document to ThreatConnect or update the contents of an existing Document in ThreatConnect, see the `Upload a Document or Report <#upload-a-document-or-report-2>`_ and `Update a Document or Report <#update-a-document-or-report-2>`_ sections, respectively.

 Email
 =====